 Less compelling is how Rønde depicts the plight of his middle class teens as something so simple as one bad apple spoiling the whole barrel.
 When Sara falls in love with Jamie (Josh O’Connor), multiple conflicts arise.
 First is Sara and her father, who disapproves of the union.
 And Jamie with his friends, who bully and intimidate the young man out of the relationship.
 He presents a disappointing anticlimax, an assumption of outsider influence that implicates the 79 who committed suicide probably did it because they were victims of mean people suggests that this movie really is a horror movie, and that the killer(s) were more vague and subtle in their menace.
 The real life suicides were sprawling with rumours and speculations, the notions that a “suicide cult” or a “malaise of life in a backwater” were brought up, all had become perfectly reasonable conclusions, considering the unreasonable circumstances.
 What else could explain it?

-Rønde had studied the teens of Bridgend for six years, and while that hardly makes him an expert in the subject, he certainly got something out of it, of which he shows us in this film.
-To this day the suicides haven’t stopped, meaning that Rønde’s trail went cold, and his excursions had become something of an anticlimax in itself.
-Yet, his conclusions, however cold and irresolute, were undeniably honest, suggesting to us that sometimes the solution to our great challenges were right in front of our eyes.
+Rønde had studied the teens of Bridgend for six years and to this day the suicides haven’t stopped, meaning that Rønde’s trail went cold, and his excursions had become something of an anticlimax in itself.
+Yet, his conclusions, however cold and irresolute, were undeniably honest suggesting to us that sometimes the solution to our great challenges were right in front of our eyes.

-Bridgend, which streams on the Fandor SVOD platform, works as a way to deconstruct the coldness of procedural or true crime, which in itself often rejects the emotions of the crime’s suffering victims.
-Bridgend is itself a procedural, not of statutes or laws but of the human condition.
+Bridgend works to deconstruct the coldness of true crime, which in itself often rejects the emotions of the crime’s suffering victims.
+Bridgend is itself a true crime, not of statutes or laws but of raw human conditioning.
 It’s a piercing statement on human behaviour, sometimes it can feel inauthentic, even evoking a vague Shakespearean tragedy at one point.
-Rønde, however, never stumbles too far into his own conceits.
-Most of Bridgend is interpretative, and muddying through dead-ends only to find more mysteries may seem like a bad time to spend an hour and a half, but maybe like Jeppe Rønde you’ll find something meaningful in this little town as he did.
-Something that transcends news headlines, journalistic intrigue and urban legends.
+Rønde, however, never really stumbles too far into his own conceits to truth-telling.
+Most of Bridgend is interpretative, and muddying through dead-ends only to find more mysteries may seem like a pointless time to spend an hour and a half, but maybe like Jeppe Rønde you’ll find something meaningful in this little town as he did.
+Something transcending news headlines, journalistic intrigue and urban legends.